Blue Rodeo: Concerts

 Blue Rodeo hosts an annual concert each summer at Budweiser Stage.
 2020 was the first time in years the concert did not take place due to the COVID-19 pandemic.
 Instead, the band performed on Citytv's Budweiser Stage at Home.

+In 2025, they embarked on a 40th anniversary tour, playing shows in 22 cities across eight provinces of Canada.
+The tour began on October 1, 2025 with two shows at the Southern Alberta Jubilee Auditorium in Calgary and concluded in January 2026 with two shows at Massey Hall in Toronto.
+They were joined by Adam Baldwin, who opened for them.